QuennieZeng/League-of-Legends-Game-Predictions/README.md

 ## Conclusion:
 After testing, our result is Training Accuracy: **.9782** and Validation Accuracy: **0.7613**.
-Our Validation accuracy went up so it is not overfitting as much.
-We dropped the columns that we mentioned earlier (Columns that included the word **`diff`** in the title and others that were dropped due to visual analysis of their heatmaps and distributions).
+Our validation accuracy has increased, indicating a reduction in overfitting.
+We dropped the columns that we mentioned earlier. (columns that included the word **`diff`** in the title and others that were dropped due to visual analysis of their heatmaps and distributions)

 ## Overfitting (again):

-It’s important to address that it would be difficult to control the overfitting of our data as there is limited predictive power of our early game statistics, high variability, and there incomplete data.
+It’s important to address that it would be difficult to control the overfitting of our data as there is limited predictive power of our early game statistics, high variability, and incomplete data.

 There is limited predicted power in early games when it comes to determining the outcome of a match.
 This limitation arises due to factors such as evolving strategies, dynamic team interactions, and individual player performances, all of which introduce complexity and potential variability in the final result.
 Thus, it would be difficult to determine the outcome of a game from early game statistics alone as it may not capture the complexity of the match.

 There is also the question of whether the team chose a team composition that prioritizes early-game success or late-game success.
 Teams strategically select and ban champions based on whether they would like a strong early game or a strong late game.
 This tactical decision is driven by the desire to either excel in the early stages of a match or focus on late-game dominance, aiming to scale up the power of their champions.
 The intricacies of champion selection thus reflect a team's deliberate approach to optimize performance in specific phases of the game.

 Violin plot result for **`csat15`**: